MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 ### Respond with an adaptive card message sent from a bot

-You can also respond to the submit action by inserting a message with an Adaptive Card into the channel with a bot.
-Your user will be able to preview the message before submitting it, and potentially edit/interact with it as well.
-This can be very useful in scenarios where you need to gather information from your users before creating an adaptive card response.
-The following scenario shows how you can use this flow to configure a poll without including the configuration steps in the channel message.
+Respond to the submit action by inserting a message with an Adaptive Card into the channel with a bot.
+Your user will preview the message before submitting it, and p edit or interact with it.
+This is useful in scenarios where you want to gather information from your users before creating an adaptive card response.
+The following scenario shows how to  use this flow to configure a poll without including the configuration steps in the channel message.

-1. The user clicks the messaging extension to trigger the task module.
+1. The user selects the messaging extension to trigger the task module.
 1. The user uses the task module to configure the poll.
-1. After submitting the configuration task module the app uses the information provided in the task module to craft an adaptive card and sends it as a `botMessagePreview` response to the client.
+1. After submitting the configuration task module, the app uses the information provided in the task module to craft an adaptive card and sends it as a `botMessagePreview` response to the client.
-1. The user can then preview the adaptive card message before the bot will inserts it into the channel.
-If the bot is not already a member of the channel, clicking `Send` will add the bot.
+1. The user can preview the adaptive card message before the bot will insert it into the channel.
+If the bot is not already a member of the channel, selecting `Send` will add the bot.
 1. Interacting with the adaptive card will change the message before sending it.
-1. Once the user clicks `Send` the bot will post the message to the channel.
+1. Once the user selects `Send`, the bot will post the message to the channel.

-To enable this flow your task module should respond as in the example below, which will present the preview message to the user.
+To enable this flow, your task module should respond as in the following example, which will present the preview message to the user.

 >[!Note]
 >The `activityPreview` must contain a `message` activity with exactly 1 adaptive card attachment.